LukeCarrier/moodle-ubiquitous/_docs/getting-started/README.md

 ## Local development environments

-In development environments machines are managed by Vagrant, which allows machines can be started and stopped independently or by using Vagrant groups.
+In development environments machines are managed by Vagrant, which allows machines to be started and stopped independently or by using Vagrant groups.
 You're also able to add your own machines as required.

 ### [For Moodle](development/moodle.md)